UniSharp/laravel-taggable/readme.md

     eg. if Product is exists, you can use commad to generate ProductTag Model

+* IndependentCategorizable: it's can categorize for your model

+#### What different between tag and category?

+     Tag is a many to many relationship, a taggalble entity can tag many tags, and there're many entities can belong a tag.

+     However, a entity can only belong one category, it's one to one relation, and there're many entities can belong a category.

 ### Generate Independent Tag Table

 I assume Product model already exists, and you want make this model be taggable. if you don't have any models, you can use following builtin command to generate it